Blog

 Riley County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 17 and first fall frost is October 18.

-Riley County County sits in USDA Zone 6b.
+Riley County sits in USDA Zone 6b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Riley County County's climate?
+Can Hydrangeas grow in Riley County's climate?

 🌱